-If you’ve ever struggled with DCOM OPC errors, firewall configurations, or complex OPC connectivity setups, you’re not alone.
+If you’ve ever struggled with DCOM errors, firewall restrictions, or unstable OPC connections, you’re definitely not alone.

-OPC communications, especially over a distributed architecture, can be fragile, insecure, and frustrating to maintain.
+Traditional OPC communication – especially in distributed environments – can be fragile, insecure, and time-consuming to configure.

-In this post, we’ll walk you through our OPCNet Broker® set up in under 30 minutes, from installation to configuration, so you can focus on operations, not connectivity issues.
+In this guide, you’ll learn how to complete an OPC tunnelling setup in under 15 minutes, from installation to configuration, so you can focus on operations instead of connectivity issues.

 What is OPCNet Broker®?